-To fulfil this role, the Board is responsible for the overall corporate governance of the Company including: formulating strategic direction, approving and monitoring capital expenditure, setting remuneration, appointing, removing and reviewing succession policies for Directors and senior executives, establishing and monitoring the achievement of management's goals, and ensuring the integrity of internal control and management systems.
+To fulfil this role, the Board is responsible for the overall corporate governance of the Company including: formulating and overseeing strategic direction, establishing and monitoring the achievement of management's goals, approving and monitoring capital expenditure, appointing and reviewing succession policies for Directors and senior executives, ensuring the integrity of internal control and management systems, and enhancing the reputation of the School.
 It is also responsible for approving and monitoring financial and other reporting.

 The Company's Constitution provides that the Board will consist of 17 directors, including three members appointed by University of Melbourne, and the University of Melbourne Vice-Chancellor.
-The Board is currently comprised of 16 directors.
+The Board is currently comprised of 12 directors, and 3 new directors will join the Board from 30 March 2023.
 As the Melbourne University Business School Association has ceased to exist, no director can be appointed from this association.